Monday, 3 April 2023

 Ranking: 219

-- They destroyed the sonic screwdriver!
+NEGATIVES - They destroyed the sonic screwdriver!
 How dare they!
-We were robbed of the chance to see what the 6th, 7th and 8th Doctors’ sonics would have looked like (I reckon the 6th Dr’s would have been stripy and flashy, the 7th a question mark to match his umbrella and the 9th gothic and romantic) The story goes that the production team considered it a ‘get out of jail free’ card that led to lazy scriptwriting, but that’s nonsense – when used right it speeds up those interminable ‘being captured and spending an episode in a cell before escaping through a ventilation shaft’ larks we used to get all the time.
-As the Doctor says, it feels like the death of an old friend when it’s destroyed (and, given what we know now about the Tardis growing them, why is he so touched and why doesn’t he just get another?)
+We were robbed of the chance to see what the 6th and 7th Doctors’ sonics would have looked like (I reckon the 6th Dr’s would have been stripy and flashy and the 7th a question mark to match his umbrella) The story goes that the production team considered it a ‘get out of jail free’ card that led to lazy scriptwriting and JNT had been trying to get rid of it since the day he arrived, but that’s nonsense – when used right it speeds up those interminable ‘being captured and spending an episode in a cell before escaping through a ventilation shaft’ larks we used to get all the time.
+And indeed get in this very story.
+As the Doctor says, it feels like the death of an old friend when it’s destroyed in not a very memorable or major way (and, given what we know now about the Tardis growing them, why is he so touched and yet doesn’t simply grow another?)
+The ‘New Adventures’ novel ‘GodEngine’ (1996) by Craig Hinton, written partly to fill in the gap that the 7th Doctor has it back in time for the TV Movie, has him get his new one after successfully suing the Terileptils for criminal damage!

 No comments: